 For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

-Thanks for reading, stay warm or cool and good fishing to you!
+Thanks for reading, Merry Christmas, Happy New Year, and good winter fishing to you!

 Capt.
 Jot Owens